Parent Resources

 To practice rote pieces at home, students should use the following steps:

 3. Try to play the piece using strategies taught in the lesson before using the reminder video.
-These could include visual aids in the method book, printable cards, or breaking the piece into small sections before attempting a run-through.
+These could include visual aids in the method book, printable cards, or breaking the piece into small sections.

 Students use pictures to help remember the form and dynamics of longer rote pieces.
 They can be printed at home for free.